gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 There's bots coming,
 a whole pack of 'em!"

-"Excuse me."
+"So much for havin' a cup of tea."
+Commander Leaf sighed.
-Shaper Leaf slipped between Maddy and Gumption, climbed the steps, and rang the alarm bell.
+He slipped between Maddy and Gumption, climbed the steps onto the mayor's verandah, and rang the alarm bell.

 ## Episode 4: Raid!